thombashi/pytest-md-report/README.rst

   md_report_margin (string):
                         Margin size for each cell.
 Defaults to 1. md_report_zeros (string):
                         Rendering method for results of zero values. number: render as a digit number (0). empty: not rendering.
-Defaults to 'empty' when CI environment variable is set to TRUE (case insensitive); otherwise 'number'. md_report_success_color (string):
+Automatically set to 'number' when CI environment variable is set to TRUE (case insensitive) to display reports correctly at CI services.
+Defaults to 'number'. md_report_success_color (string):
                         Text color of succeeded results.
 Specify a color name (one of the black/red/green/yellow/blue/magenta/cyan/white/lightblack/lightred/lightgreen/lightyellow/lightblue/lightmagenta/lightcyan/lightwhite) or a color code (e.g. #ff1020).
 Defaults to 'light_green'. md_report_skip_color (string):